What is conservation genomics?

 Figure 1: Longer reads allow complete assembly from lower-coverage data.

-Nanopore sequencing is uniquely positioned to increase time to result even further.
+Nanopore sequencing is uniquely positioned to decrease time to result even further.
 Unlike traditional methods where sequencing takes place in a lab and analysis can only be done once sequencing is complete, nanopore sequencing enables initial insights to be gathered in-real time.

-Coupled with the portable MinION and PromethION 2 Solo devices, turn-around-time is reduced further by bringing the lab to the sample and eliminating transportation times.
+Coupled with the portable MinION and PromethION 2 Solo devices, turn-around-time is reduced further by bringing the lab closer to the sample and eliminating transportation times.
 Taken together in situ low pass nanopore sequencing can provide rapid high-resolution identification of any species, anywhere.

 Sequencing workflow